KfirDiamond/KfirDiamond/README.md

 🐍 Python - for high venomous tone
 🗄️ SQL - you guessed it well!
 📒 Jupyter lab - try not to dab
-📈 Michrosoft Excel - what else should I tell?
+📈 Microsoft Excel - what else should I tell?

 Questions?
 Advices?
 LMK! \
 📬 Kfir.diamond@gmail.com \